 As a result of recent case law regarding the division of powers between federal and provincial regulation, the Safety Standards Act applies throughout BC unless there is a conflict between the Safety Standards Act and federal regulations which apply on a particular site.
 A conflict generally arises where it is not reasonably possible for a person to comply with both the Safety Standards Act and the applicable federal legislation and regulations.

-Technical Safety BC would like to confirm that the Safety Standards Act applies on sites that are owned or operated by the federal government in BC.
+Technical Safety BC would like to confirm that the Safety Standards Act applies to sites that are owned or operated by the federal government in BC.
 As a result, contractors and owners are required to take out installation permits and operating permits from Technical Safety BC for regulated equipment, and to comply with all other requirements of the Act.

 We understand that some owners and contractors have recently been advised by some federal agencies that Technical Safety BC does not have jurisdiction on federal sites and that operating permits are not required.
 We disagree with this interpretation, and are currently engaging with various federal agencies to reach an agreement on permit requirements for federal sites.
 In the interest of safety it is our position that all duty holders take out operating permits to ensure appropriate safety oversight of regulated equipment.